LorenJAnderson/bsuite-applications/writeup/post.md

 ### 2.3 Other

 ### 2.4 Summary and Future Work
+This section showed how *bsuite* can effectively and efficiently gauge the power and capabilities of certain preprocessing techniques. (cite mainly for improving performance and verification).
+Of course, one research direction is to document possible preprocessing techniques and determine their scores on *bsuite* for quick comparisons.
+Another avenue is to critique the literature to determine the extent to which preprocessing techniques aided results.

 ## 3. Hyperparameter Tuning
 After selecting a model and determining any preprocessing of the environment, the next step is to train the agent on the environment and gauge its competency.
 During the training process, initial choices of hyperparameters can play a large role in the agent performance ([Andrychowicz et al., 2021](https://arxiv.org/abs/2006.05990)), ranging from how to explore, how quickly the model should learn from experience, and the length of time that actions are considered to influence rewards.
 Due to their importance, a question is, "*How can I choose hyperparameters to yield the best performance, given a model?*" In this section, we show how *bsuite* can be used for validation and efficiency of tuning hyperparameters.